prankurverma/verification_submission/task_B/README.md

-# Verilog Examples
+# Verification Skill Task

-Various, hopefully useful, Verilog examples.
+Please follow the instructions to build and run the python testBench for the given verilog example using CoCoTB.

 ## Introduction

 This is my submission for Verification Task **B1.
 CoCoTb based Verification**.
-Some Verilog examples I use for teaching Verilog, that may be useful for other projects as well.
-Most (if not all) the examples are tested with .

 ## References